Gabo-Tech/EasyApply-Linkedin/README.md

 2. Selenium requires a driver to interface with the chosen browser.
 Make sure the driver is in your path, you will need to add your `driver_path` to the `config.json` file.

-    I used the Chrome driver, you can download it [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-You can also download drivers for [Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/), [Firefox](https://github.com/mozilla/geckodriver/releases), or [Safari](https://webkit.org/blog/6900/webdriver-support-in-safari-10/), depending on your preferred browser.
+    I used the Firefox driver, you can download it [here](https://github.com/mozilla/geckodriver/releases).
+You can also download drivers for [Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads), [Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/), or [Safari](https://webkit.org/blog/6900/webdriver-support-in-safari-10/), depending on your preferred browser.

 ### Installation